00012620.JPG

 Attorney at Law

 I moved to Vermont in 2000 after completing law school in Colorado.
-I immediately started representing injured workers making Workers’ Compensation claims and people suffering personal injuries because of the fault of others.
-Soon after that I also started representing disabled people in Vermont, New Hampshire, and New York in claims for Social Security Disability Insurance (SSDI) benefits and Supplemental Security Income (SSI).
-I have been recognized as one of the very top lawyers practicing in the area of Social Security Disability law in all of New England by the national publication, Super Lawyers.
-I am also an expert in the thorny relationship between Workers’ Compensation and Social Security Disability benefits.
-I have educated lawyers from across the country on the relationship of those two benefits programs and have consulted with numerous attorneys in Vermont and other states on how to get the best results for their clients from Workers’ Compensation settlements.
+I immediately began representing injured workers pursuing Workers’ Compensation claims, as well as individuals suffering personal injuries caused by the fault of others.
+Soon after, I also began representing disabled individuals in Vermont, New Hampshire, and New York in claims for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+I have been recognized by the national publication Super Lawyers as one of the top attorneys practicing Social Security Disability law in all of New England.
+I am also recognized as an expert in the complex relationship between Workers’ Compensation and Social Security Disability benefits.
+I have taught attorneys from across the country about how these two systems interact, and I regularly consult with lawyers in Vermont and other states on how to structure Workers’ Compensation settlements to maximize their clients’ benefits.

-I represent people at all levels of the Social Security claims process.
-Unlike some law firms, Jarvis & Modun never sends a paralegal or non-attorney representative to represent a client at a Social Security hearing.
-We understand the importance of a disability claim in the lives of our clients, and we believe that our clients deserve representation from a trained lawyer.
-Personally, I have represented clients from initial applications for benefits, through hearings in front of administrative law judges, into United Stated District Courts, and as far as the United States Court of Appeals.
-I believe that these programs are vitally important for our country as a safety net for those who cannot work at no fault of their own, and I fight hard for my clients.
+I represent clients at all stages of the Social Security disability process.
+Unlike some firms, Jarvis & Modun never sends a paralegal or non-attorney representative to a Social Security hearing.
+We understand how important these cases are to our clients’ lives, and we believe they deserve to be represented by a trained attorney.
+Personally, I have represented clients from the initial application all the way through hearings before Administrative Law Judges (ALJs), in U.S. District Courts, and even in the United States Court of Appeals.
+I believe these programs are a vital safety net for people who are unable to work through no fault of their own—and I fight hard for my clients.

 In Workers’ Compensation, I have tried and argued cases before the Vermont Department of Labor, Vermont Superior Courts, and the Vermont Supreme Court.
-I get great satisfaction from holding insurance carriers accountable for injuries that occur at work and from making sure my clients get the benefits they deserve and need.
+I take great pride in holding insurance carriers accountable and ensuring that injured workers receive the benefits they deserve.

-One Workers’ Compensation case that stands out in my mind is of a woman who twisted her knee at work.
-I represented her in her initial claim and made sure that she received the benefits to which she was entitled.
-At the end of her claim, her doctor said that she was at an increased risk for needing a knee replacement surgery in the future.
-Sure enough, a few years later her knee had gotten worse and she now needed a total knee replacement.
-We asked the insurance carrier to pay for the surgery.
-However, the insurance carrier sent my client to an “independent” medical examination with a doctor that it hired.
-That doctor said that although my client had been suffering from gradually worsening knee pain ever since her work injury, her knee condition was no longer related to work.
-With the help of my client’s treating doctor, we challenged the insurance company’s denial.
-After a formal hearing, the Vermont Department of Labor sided with us and awarded my client benefits for the knee replacement.
+One Workers’ Compensation case that stands out involved a woman who twisted her knee at work.
+I represented her throughout her initial claim and helped her receive the benefits she was entitled to.
+At the end of her claim, her doctor warned that she was at increased risk of needing a total knee replacement in the future.
+A few years later, her knee condition worsened and she needed the surgery.
+We asked the insurer to cover the procedure, but it sent her to an “independent” medical exam with a doctor it hired.
+That doctor claimed that her knee condition was no longer work-related—even though her pain had persisted and worsened since the injury.
+With the support of her treating physician, we challenged the denial.
+After a formal hearing, the Vermont Department of Labor agreed with us and ordered the insurer to pay for the surgery.

-I have represented clients with all sorts of serious medical conditions and disabilities.
-These include:
+I dealt with a wide range of serious medical conditions and disabilities, including:

 • Anxiety disorders